rgolang/rgo/README.md

 ./bin/hello
 ```

+## Development Workflow

+1. **Code Changes**: Make changes to the compiler's source code.
+2. **Testing**: Run Rust tests using `cargo test`.
+3. **Snapshot Updates**: If changes require new snapshots, manually copy `.actual` files to `.expected`.

 ## Building and testing

 - Rebuild the compiler or run the golden snapshot suite with `cargo test`.
-This also executes `tests/golden_test.rs`, which regenerates snapshots under `tests/generated/`:
+This also executes `tests/golden_test.rs`, which reads each fixture from its own numbered complexity folder under `tests/golden/` or `tests/failing/` and regenerates matching snapshots under `tests/generated/`:
   - `*.asm` contains the final NASM output.
   - `*.air` records the pseudo-assembly that feeds the final backend.
   - `*.hir.rgo` is the normalized high-level IR after parsing.